Parametric Polymorphism in Java

 Both the excessive casting and the accidental heterogeneity were fixed in Java 5 when it added support for parametric polymorphism.
 Programmers no longer made a plain ArrayList but rather an ArrayList<String> or an ArrayList<Double>.
 The ArrayList class gained a type parameter or generic parameter.

 A type parameter is like a function parameter in that it represents a hole in an abstraction that is filled by the client.
 A regular function parameter is filled by a value, and a type parameter is filled by a type.
 Function parameters have two views.
-Someone implementing a function sees a formal parameter: a named and possibly statically-typed placeholder for real data.
+Someone implementing a function sees a formal parameter: a named and possibly statically typed placeholder for real data.
 Someone calling the function sends in real data as an actual parameter.
 Type parameters have these two views as well.
-Someone implementing a generic abstraction announces its formal type parameters with generic identifiers like T or E. Someone making use of a generic abstraction provides actual type parameters like Integer or String.
+Someone implementing a generic abstraction announces its formal type parameters with generic identifiers like T or E in Java or a in Haskell.
+Someone using a generic abstraction provides actual type parameters like Integer or String.

 Formal Type Parameters